-Asylum seekers who are not detained (either in asylum detention or in the transit zones) can move freely within the country, but may only leave the reception centre where they are accommodated for less than 24 hours, unless they notify the authorities in writing about their intention to leave the facility for more than that.
+Asylum seekers who are not detained can move freely within the country but may only leave the reception centre where they are accommodated for less than 24 hours unless they notify the authorities in writing about their intention to leave the facility for more than that.
 In this case, the NDGAP upon the request issues the permission for the asylum seekers.
-HHC is not aware of any difficulty in this regard.
+HHC is not aware of any relevant complaints from 2021, nor in 2022.

 Asylum seekers can normally leave the centres freely for 24 hours.
 In Vámosszabadi and, in case of important matters to manage e.g. personal document issues, in Győr asylum seekers have been transported occasionally on weekdays by a minibus driven by a social worker to the city in the past years.
 In 2021, with a larger amount of residents, buses were used on a daily basis.

 The HHC is aware of an asylum-seeking family (father and son) who were placed in Vámosszabadi after the closure of the transit zones.
 After the NDGAP had rejected their asylum application in 2019 on the ‘safe transit country’ ground, the applicants requested that the asylum authority continue their asylum procedure in the spring of 2020 by virtue of the CJEU judgment issued in the case of LH (C-564/18).
 The NDGAP considered their application to be a ‘subsequent application’ and rejected it stating that they did not provide any new evidence, despite the fact that Serbia explicitly refused to readmit them.
 The Hungarian court quashed the decision, nevertheless the NDGAP still unlawfully considered them as subsequent applicants and applied the rules of the alien policing procedure regarding reception conditions.
 Even though they were granted accommodation, they were subject to strict freedom of movement rules (similarly to those being under an alien policing procedure), meaning that they could leave the centre only for 2 hours per day.